Women in Sierra Leone: 1990 - 2002

 A Mende woman in a Sierra Leone village.

-Women were greatly impacted by the civil war in Sierra Leone that took place from 1991–2002.
+Women were greatly impacted by the civil war in Sierra Leone that took place from 1991 to 2002.
 Women were impacted by the violence as soldiers and civilians.
 A number of women and girls became soldiers with the Revolutionary United Front (RUF).

 Gendered violence was a widespread tactic by the perpetuators of war.
 A report by the Truth and Reconciliation Commission stated that thousands of women and girls were abducted from their homes and suffered physical-, sexual- and psychological abuse, including rape and forced pregnancy.
 Many of them were subject to servitude, slavery and forced cannibalism while others were drugged, tortured and murdered.
 Sierra Leonean women and girls who endured forced pregnancies and gave birth to children by their abusers faced severe social consequences, including social isolation.

 Women organized during the war to improve their conditions.
 One group founded the Sierra Leone Women's Movement for Peace, and using peaceful protests attempted to mediate peace between the warring factions.
 Women played a large role in ending the war through other organizations as well.
 In these efforts, "They lobbied, advocated and raised consciousness about violence...The women called for elections leading to a democratically elected president and parliament."
 They were successful their demands for "elections before peace", opposing the call by the National Provisional Ruling Council, the nation's leading organization at the time, to create "peace before elections."

 Many organizations that were founded and ran by women to promote wellbeing during the war were formalized and popularized during the civil war.
 One, the Forum for African Women Educationalists (FAWE) (Sierra Leone), improved educational and training access for homeless children during wartime, setting up schools in Grafton, outside of Freetown.
 FAWE was established by the then minister of education, Christian Thorpe, in 1995.
 Other women's groups worked with United Nations groups like UNICEF and United Nations Development Fund for Women to educate school-aged children and young women in refugee and internal displacement camps.
 Some leaders of these groups went on to found an international women's organization: the Mano River Women's Peace Network (MARWOPNET).
 The group is made of organizations in Guinea, Sierra Leone, Liberia, and Ivory Coast, and Nigeria.

 In 1994, inspired by the Sierra Leone Association of University Women (SLAUW), a group created the Women's Forum Sierra Leone, an organization that included every the women's association and group in Sierra Leone."
 This unifying force provided a large force for women's advocacy.
 Their interests varied in specific projects but centered around women's issues.
 "These ranged from equality of opportunity in all spheres of national development and growth, to the prevention of violence against women and their families, and to the restoration of peace and democracy in Sierra Leone."